jcgneto/CV/README.md

 ## Professional employment

 Swine Veterinarian in Brazil (2008-10)
-Traineeship in Swine Gastrointestinal Microbiology with Dr. Marcos Rostagno at USDA-ARS unit at Purdue University, West-Lafayetee, IN (2009)
+Traineeship in Swine Gastrointestinal Microbiology with Dr. Marcos Rostagno at USDA-ARS unit at Purdue University, West Lafayette, IN (2009)
 Traineeship in Swine Reproduction and Genetics at Topigs-Netherlands (2007)

 ## Quantitative and programming training